DARANGEN: the

 Rinayong sailed into the harbor.
 Its cannons dubbed as the sharp arrows of the

-east roared like thunders blasting enemy ships along its trails.
+east, roared like thunder blasting enemy ships along its trails.

 Mabaning fought his way five times